xizhang77/Pyspark-Text-Classification/README.md

-# Text classfication by PySpark
+# Text classfication using PySpark

 In this repo, PySpark is used to solve a binary text classification problem.
 The whole procedure can be find in [Here](main.py).